British Made Umbrellas, Walking Sticks and Shooting Sticks. Umbrellas made in the UK.

 Here is a good video about Brigg Umbrellas:

-John Steed rarely, if ever, used the sword of his swordstick umbrella or for that matter a gun in the Avengers, however Bulgarian dissident Georgi Markov was killed by poison dart filled with ricin and fired from an umbrella in London in 1978.
+John Steed rarely used the sword of his swordstick umbrella, although he uses his ordinary umbrella quite frequently as a weapon and door bell push and even to keep off the rain.
+John Steed did use a gun fairly often though, especially in the early series.
+In real life Bulgarian dissident Georgi Markov was killed by poison dart filled with ricin and fired or administered by jabbing from an umbrella in London in 1978.

 Umbrellas might make a good improvised self-defense tool, can contain hidden hip flasks and can be used for support but what they are best at is keeping off the rain and the sun!

 Here’s a good satirical article on how to be like John Steed on the Pall Mall Club website.
 I don’t think Bond ever carried an umbrella in the films (perhaps he did in the books?) but anyway here is another such article on how to be like James Bond.

 James Smith and Sons on New Oxford Street still have a manufacturing facility in the basement of their beautiful shop where they make umbrellas from British and foreign components, however the vast majority of the umbrellas they sell are foreign made.
 You will have ask whether the umbrella or walking stick or parasol you want is made in England or have it custom made for you.
 Check carefully because most James Smith and Sons products are foreign made.